TheRhysFoster/Healthcare-Management-Database/README.md

 ```
 Owner of the file now has read, write and execute privileges, whereas the `Group Owner` and `Others` can only read and execute.

-Because `psql_package_upgrade_perms.sh` and systemctl commands need root privileges, the `senior_dba` user requires its own sudo config to allow both to run.
+Because `psql_package_upgrade_perms.sh` and `systemctl` commands need root privileges, the `senior_dba` user requires its own sudo config to allow both to run.

-The config will stored in `sudoers.d` instead of `sudoers` to prevent the file being overwritten during sudo package updates and to keep it separate from any future configs for other users.
+The config will be stored in `sudoers.d` instead of `sudoers` to prevent the file being overwritten during sudo package updates and to keep it separate from any future configs for other users.
 ```
 sudo visudo -f /etc/sudoers.d/senior_dba
 ```